Lease Accounting Standard

 A lessee is allowed to account for an immaterial finance lease which does not transfer the title of leased asset to the lessee in accordance with a simplified accounting method.
 The simplified accounting method a lessee may adopt is either (i) or (ii).

-1. The simplified accounting method in which the lessee does not allocate lease payments between interest component and liability component.
+- The simplified accounting method in which the lessee does not allocate lease payments between interest component and liability component.

 A lessee recognizes a leased asset and the corresponding liability at the amount of the total lease payments.
-The lessee only recognizes depreciation expenses in profit and loss.
+The lessee only recognizes depreciation expenses in profit and loss. - The simplified accounting method in which the lessee recognizes the amount of the interest component on a straight-line basis over the lease term.

 A lessee recognizes a leased asset and the corresponding liability at the present value of the total lease payments or the estimated purchase price of the leased asset.
 Although the lessee recognizes both of interest payment and depreciation expense, the amount of the interest component is allocated on a straight line basis over the lease term.